jerivas/mezzanine-webf/README.md

 #### YOU MUST INSTALL THE PRE-REQUISITES IN YOUR SERVER FIRST!
 Run `fab prepare_webfaction` to prepare your account for hosting your projects.
 You only need to run this task once for each account.
 All subsequent projects can skip this step.
 After that:

-1. Configure your live settings in the `DEPLOY SETTINGS` section of `local_settings.py`.
+1. Copy the contents of `fabsettings.py` into the `DEPLOY SETTINGS` section of `local_settings.py`.
 This is the only file you have to edit, all others will be populated by Fabric.
 All available settings are explained below. **This settings are different from those provided in `settings.py` by Mezzanine.**
 1. In your dev machine and in your project directory run `fab all` to setup everything for your project in the server. `fab all` simply calls `fab create` and the `fab deploy:first=True`.
 It basically sets up your project environment first and then deploys it for the first time.
 1. Subsequent deployments can be done with `fab deploy`.
 If you use `fab deploy:backup=True`, Fabric will backup your project database and static files before deploying the current version of the project.
 1. You can setup up a cronjob for polling Twitter with `fab setup_twitter`.